 Figure 6-1 presents the flow projections for each WWTP.
 It is observed that Island WWTP service is anticipated to grow only marginally and therefore there is not much difference between the historical versus the projected flows.
 No growth is anticipated in the Mulberry WWTP service area and the same is reflected in the 2040 projected values for different flow conditions.
-Growth is anticipated in the North Regional WWTP service area and the same is reflected in the 2040 projected values when compared to the historical data.
+Growth is anticipated in the North Regional WWTP service area and the same is reflected in the 2040 projected values do the same is reflected in the 2040 projected values when compared to the historical data.